Bhi2710/ReactPratice/loginAuth/README.md

 # For Login Username is Abhi/admin and password Abhi@111/admin@111 respectively

+## How to send data from parent to child & child to parent using context api.

+#React
+#Context Api
+#context provider (value)
+#createContext
+#Prop Drilling
+#UseState hooks
+#useContext hooks
+these are the think which help me to build this project

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).